tobega/tailspin-v0/TailspinReference.md

 ### Literal transform
 The preferred tailspin way to create new things is by a declarative literal expression.
 Most of the things listed as [sources](#sources) qualify as transforms if they reference the _current value_ `$it`.

 ### Deconstructor
 A deconstructor is a transform that works on [arrays](#arrays) by flowing the elements out of an array into a [stream](#streams), e.g. `[4,7,9]...` will create a stream of the values 4, 7 and 9.

+### Restructuring
+A restructuring is a transform that works on streams and compose the stream into more structured data.

+#### Merge operator
+This is the same symbol as the deconstructor, but applied before an object instead of after it, e.g. `...$myVal` Slightly different things happen depending on what type of object is used as a collector:
+ * A structure: the stream must be a stream of structures (or just one structure) and the result is that of the keys of each streaming structure is merged into the collector, possibly overwriting previous keys, e.g.
+ `{a:2, c:2} -> ...{a:1, b:1}` results in `{a:2, b:1, c:2}`

 ### Templates
 A templates object consists of an optional _initial block_ and an optional sequence of [matchers](#matchers), each with a _block_.